The Easiest-to-Grow Plants in Garden Zone 6

 Two of my favorite perennials are in this garden bed, close to the house: lilacs & Karl Foerster grass.
 They provide a nice privacy barrier from neighbors, as both grow well over 6 feet tall.

-All plants listed in this article, whether they’re a flower, shrub, or tree ~ are perennials in Garden Zone 6.
+All plants listed in this article are perennials in Garden Zone 6.
 While I love certain annuals (like snapdragons), I’ve had to focus my time & money on buying perennials: as they provide more “bang for the buck” in the long-run.

 Native Grasses